dylankb/dylankb.github.io/_posts/2016-2-14-a-closer-look-at-map-select-inject.md

 => [1,2,3]
 ```

-If I saw this code before I'd probably furrow my brows and mutter something about trying to memorize this weird behavior.
+If I saw this code before trying these experiments I'd probablyfurrow my brows and mutter something about trying to memorize this weird behavior.
 By creating my own `select` method though, I find it way easier to understand what's going on here.
-Looking at line 8 you can actually see the method taking in each value the collection, if the the block is evaluated as truthy by `yield(current_element)` then that item is pushed to a new array.
+Looking at line 8 you can actually see the method taking in each value the collection, and if value passed into the block is evaluated as truthy by way of `yield(current_element)` then that value is pushed to the new array of values.

 Like methods, the last line executed in the block is the block’s return value